JOB search now

 Large Language Models (LLMs), AI-powered search, and automated decision systems are already influencing how candidates discover roles, interpret employer brands, and decide where to apply.

-GBS helps organizations identify what’s breaking inside AI-influenced hiring systems—and design employer brand and career site experiences that actually work for candidates, performance, and trust.
+GBS helps organizations understand how AI is interpreting their employer brand.
+We design hiring systems, employer brand engines, and career site experiences that actually work for candidates, performance, and trust.

 Candidate behavior is shifting—materially